ASTRODEEP-JWST: NIRCam-HST multiband photometry and redshifts for half a million sources in six extragalactic deep

-We point out that this field is different from all the others, in that it is centered on a galaxy cluster.
+We point out that this field is different from all the others because it is centred on a galaxy cluster.
 Working on this same region for the Frontier Fields campaign, \citet{Merlin2016a} developed a sophisticated technique to accurately subtract bright foreground galaxies and intra-cluster light from all the analysed bands.
 However, such a technique is complex and time-consuming, so we postpone its application to future work.
-As mentioned in P23, the global background and 1/$f$-noise subtraction techniques effectively removes most of the intra-cluster light from the images.
+As mentioned in P23, the global background and 1/$f$-noise subtraction techniques effectively remove most of the intra-cluster light from the images.
 Furthermore, we provide photometric estimates including local background subtraction (see Sect. \ref{photometry}), which effectively removes residual intra-cluster light while also mitigating spurious effects created by the global processing.
-Nevertheless, we warn the users that the sources close to the center of the cluster should be treated with caution (see also Sect. \ref{flags}); also, potential very high redshift objects magnified by (but close to) the cluster center are currently impossible to detect.
+Nevertheless, we warn users that the sources close to the centre of the cluster should be treated with caution, since their photometry might be affected by the residual light of the cluster members or by artefacts caused by the global background subtraction (see also Sect. \ref{bkgsub}).
+Also, potential very-high-redshift objects magnified by (but close to) the cluster centre are currently impossible to detect.